Assemble

 Infos utiles

-The exhibition Blood in the Machine is supported by the Fluxus Art Project and is stamped Pays d’Agglomération de Montbéliard French Capital of Culture 2024.
+The exhibition Blood in the Machine is supported by the Fluxus Art Projects and is stamped Pays d’Agglomération de Montbéliard French Capital of Culture 2024.

-It involves collaborations with the Municipal Archives of the City of Montbéliard, the Museums of the City of Montbéliard, the Peasantry Museum in Valentigney, the Tourist Office of Pays d’Agglomération of Montbéliard, the Festival of the Mômes of Montbéliard, the Montbéliard Emulation Society, L’Entreprise Métis’ à Etupes, the Conseil de Développement de Pays d’Agglomération de Montbéliard, the Medvedkine group of Sochaux.
+It involves collaboration with the Municipal Archives of the City of Montbéliard, the Museums of the City of Montbéliard, the Musée de la Paysannerie in Valentigney, the Pays d’Agglomération de Montbéliard Tourist Office, the heritage department of the Pays d’Agglomération de Montbéliard, the Société d’Émulation de Montbéliard, L’Entreprise Métis’ in Etupes, the Conseil de Développement de Pays d’Agglomération de Montbéliard, the Medvedkine group in Sochaux and the ISKRA production company.

 Website of the collective Assemble